 Renewing application access tokens

-When an application access token expires, consumers can refresh the token by logging into the API Store, opening the application and clicking Re-generate in the Production Keys tab.
-You can also specify a token expiration time for the application access token.
+When an application access token expires, consumers can refresh the token by logging into API Store, selecting the My Subscriptions link at the top of the screen, and clicking Re-generate.
+You can also specify a token expiration time for the application access token or change its allowed domains.
 Set to a negative value to ensure that the token never expires.

-To renew a user token, issue a REST call to the WSO2 Login API through a REST client.
-For more information, see Renew User Tokens.
+To renew a user token, issue a REST call to WSO2 Login API through a REST client.
+For more information, refer to Renew User Tokens.

 Changing the default token expiration time

-Access tokens have an expiration time, which is set to 60 minutes by default.
+Access Tokens have a expiration time, which is set to 60 minutes by default.

 - To change the default expiration time of application access tokens,

-<APIM_HOME>/repository/conf/identity/identity.xmlfile.
+<APIM_HOME>/repository/conf/identity.xmlfile.
 Set to a negative value to ensure that the token never expires.
-Changes to this value are applied only to the new applications that you create.

 - Alternatively, you can set a default expiration time through the UI when generating/regenerating the application access token.
 This is explained in previous sections.